User Research, UX Design

 Biosense developed an affordable, non-invasive technology to detect anemia allowing caregivers to give the necessary treatment on time.
 However, the device's design needed to met expectations from India's healthcare providers and patient needs.

-To understand the Indian health system and user groups, we spent two months immersed in rural India.
-We conducted visits, interviews and generative sessions with different healthcare providers like women trained to support communities with healthcare topics (ASHAS), private and public medical practicioners and NGO doctors.
+We spent two months immersed in rural India conducting visits, interviews, and generative sessions with different healthcare providers like ASHAS (women trained to support communities with healthcare topics), private and public medical practitioners, and NGO doctors.

-On the other hand, we interview medical device vendors to understand the market and facilitated a vision session with Biosense to understand business drivers and potential limitations.
+On the other hand, we interviewed medical device vendors to understand the market and facilitated a vision session with Biosense to uncover business drivers and potential limitations.